Posts of Peril: Detecting Information About Hazards in Text: Related Work

-We expand on previous research about negativity bias and negatively biased credulity by analyzing hazards at scale in social media posts and urban legends.
-The large datasets provide enough statistical power for us to assess how hazards vary after major events, how they relate to other indicators, and how diverse groups discuss hazards.
-This allows us to replicate at scale research on ideological differences in negativity, and evidence of negatively biased credulity in urban legends.
-Moreover, we can develop new hypotheses about how hazards are harnessed when attempting to influence social media users.
+We expand on previous research regarding negativity by developing a novel hazard detection tool.
+We demonstrate this tool's utility by applying it to millions of social media posts.
+We employ large datasets that provide enough statistical power for us to assess how statements about hazards vary after major events, how they relate to other indicators, and how diverse groups discuss hazards.
+In turn, this can inform hypotheses about how hazard information is harnessed when trying to influence social media users.